clemlatz/sequelize-heroku/README.md

 /!\ Breaking change: as of 2.0.0, `sequelize` is no more a dependency of `sequelize-heroku`.
 You must add it to your project, require it, and pass it to the `connect` method of `sequelize-heroku` (see Usage section).
-This allow you to choose the version you want to use with `sequelize-heroku`.
+This allow you to choose the version of `sequelize` you want to use with `sequelize-heroku`.

 ## Installation